 Section 1.
-All full-time and benefited part-time employees who have completed the orientation period will be eligible for bereavement leave following the death of a spouse, domestic partner, child, brother, sister, parents, stepparents, stepbrother, stepsister, stepchild or children, grandparents, grandchildren, mother-in-law, father-in-law, son-in-law, daughter-in- law, legal guardian, or grandparents of spouse.
+All full-time and eligible part-time employees will be eligible for bereavement leave following the death of a spouse, domestic partner, child, brother, sister, parents, stepparents, stepbrother, stepsister, stepchild or children, grandparents, grandchildren, mother-in-law, father-in-law, son-in-law, daughter-in- law, legal guardian, or grandparents of spouse.
 The aforementioned bereavement benefits shall extend equally to those in a same sex committed relationship, as defined by law.